linde/acm-shift-left/README.md

 This is an example minial repo to explore the topic of guardrails as it relates to enviroment configuration and how one might might implement controls at different points in the config lifecycle.
-The analogy is that in application development, one tries to "shift left" testing so that it occurs as early in the cycle and as far away from production as possible.
+The "Shift Left" analogy relates to application development where one tries to "shift left" testing so that it occurs as early in the cycle and as far away from production as possible.
 Anthos Configuration Management (ACM) provides tools to accomplish this for policy and configuration across clusters and across clouds and on-prem.

 ## Problem Statement

-Imagine Ida works in a company that has adopted controls such that all namespaces in their platform need a label to identify its cost center for accounting purposes.
+Imagine Ida works in a company that has adopted controls such that all namespaces in their platform need a label to identify their cost center for accounting purposes.

 ## Getting Going